palantir/policy-bot/README.md

 users who are not collaborators on the repository.

-When requesting reviews for rules that use repository permissions to select approvers, only users who are either direct collaborators or members of repository teams are eligible for review selection.
-For example, if a rule can be approved by any user with `admin` permission, only direct or team admins will be selected for review.
+When requesting reviews for rules that use repository permissions to select approvers, only users who are direct collaborators or members of repository teams are eligible for review selection.
+The users or their teams must be granted an exact permission specified in the `permissions` list of the rule.

+For example, if a rule can be approved by any user with `admin` permission, only direct or team admins are selected for review.
 Users who inherit repository `admin` permissions as organization owners are not selected.

 #### Automatically Requesting Reviewers Example